 If you’re looking for a budget-friendly Santa Cruz longboard, the Youth Land Shark Cruzer Rasta is an awesome choice.
 The board itself is crafted with 7-ply wood, which gives it a wide versatility of use.

 Not only does this make it more durable, but it also allows for a larger weight capacity of up to 200 pounds.
-The design itself is crafted after a 1980s retro vibe, which gives it a unique look and just a little bit of an extra touch of cool.
+The design itself is crafted after a 1980s retro vibe, which gives it a unique look and an extra touch of cool.

-Underneath that board are fitted, wide, soft wheels that are mounted with Abec bearings that help improve the overall stability of the board.
+Underneath the board are fitted, wide, soft wheels that are mounted with Abec bearings that help improve the overall stability of the board.
 On top of the durable deck, the designers have included a sand spray grip.
 This improves the traction and controllability of the board.
-Along with that, the sand spray grip is very durable and will last a long time.
+The sand spray grip is very durable and will last a long time.

-The deck itself is designed with a flat deck, which makes it perfect for beginners.
+The deck itself is a flat deck design, which makes it perfect for beginners.
 One of the fun features is that a bottle opener is built into the board.